global-asp/asp-source/en/0020_pickpocketer_0.md

 ##
 * License: [CC-BY]
 * Text: Kate Nkwane
-* Illustration: Wiehan de Jager and Catherine Groenewald
+* Illustration: Wiehan de Jager, Catherine Groenewald
 * Language: en

 Pickpockenting is a criminal case and it is unacceptable.